 Cross-selling can be a cringe-worthy concept for customer success teams to tackle.

-With a focus on assisting customers and avoiding dollar discussions, the idea of selling can seem counterintuitive to the role of a customer success manager (CSM).
+With a focus on assisting customers and avoiding dollar discussions, the idea of selling can seem counterintuitive to the role of a customer success manager (CSM) or anyone else in a customer support role.

 But consumers' purchasing decisions are greatly impacted by personalization factors.
 If they're recognized, offered relevant recommendations, or remembered by businesses, they're 75% more likely to buy a company's products again.